kign/life-inf/README.md

 Implementation uses tree of embedded squares (not unlike [octree](https://en.wikipedia.org/wiki/Octree) in 2D), of customizable sizes (known at compile time).
 Lowest-level square contains arrays of cells, higher level squares have array of embedded cells.
-Further, lowest-level squares have two separate arrays, which is what we call "planes"; at every step one plane is considered "source", and the other is "destination", and then they swap on the subsequent step.
+Further, lowest-level squares have two _separate_ arrays, we call them "planes"; at every step one plane is considered "source", and the other is "destination", and then they swap on the subsequent step.

-In addition to processing all cells in the destination plane according to Conway's rules, we also mark separately all neighbour cells to "live" (== marked as "1") cells; this allows on the next step bypass all cells not marked as either "1" and "2".
-This necessitates special "prepare" API call on an initial (or manually edited) position.
+In addition to processing all cells in the destination plane according to Conway's rules, we also mark separately all neighbour cells to "live" (== marked as "1") cells; this allows to bypass on the next step all cells not marked as either "1" and "2".
+This improved efficiency, but necessitates special "prepare" API call on an initial (or manually edited) position.

 For the purpose of Web UI, C source is compiled to Web Assembly with [c4wa compiler](https://github.com/kign/c4wa).
 It uses fixed-size memory manager for Web Assembly; see details